chloejones9464/whos-getting-the-next-round/README.md

 ---
 ### Other features

+#### .innerHTML
+I have a specific feature that I'm incredibly proud of, and that is the transitioning to and from the game page.
+I used a lovely trick that my mentor taught me, that is to manipulate the DOM and change the .innerHTML of the divs on the index.html.
+This worked so well for the project and using this method has helped improve the performance by cutting out the loading of another page.
+It make the project feel sleek.

+#### Sound effects
+Another feature that I quite like, though not as much as the first, is the sound effects added to the game.
+I love that the game has another layer to it, having sound adds a more enjoyable experience.
+Giving the feel of being in the pub, celebration cheers for when you win, a sad sound for when you lose and a funny voice sound effect for when you draw.
+There is an option to turn the effects on at the bottom of the page, on every page, so if the player has had a gutful of hearing the quirky sound effects they can switch it off.

 ## Technologies Used
 For my project I used;
 * HTML and CSS for the structure of the project.